ilg-physics-ucsb/physics6-manual/6CL/lab0.md

 9. Make a new column in your table for the absorbance.

 ::: Question
-Now, using the transmittance data you've already collected, create a plot of $A$ as a function of $l$.
+Now, using the transmittance data you&rsquo;ve already collected, create a plot of $A$ as a function of $l$.
 This should be linear.

 1. Based on the absorbance formula you derived in Question 2, create a best-fit line, and determine the slope and intercept.